spiral/docs/orm/relations.md

 dump($user->roles()->has(Role::findByPK(1));
 ```

 Such method will run query againts pivot_table (with WHERE_PIVOT conditions if specified).
-You can use similar method via propert based access, in this case no additional queries will be created (except loading relation data):
+You can use similar method via property based access, in this case no additional queries will be created (except loading relation data):

 ```php
 dump($user->roles->has(1));